gw-ospo/curioss-patterns/ospo-advisory-board.md

 Including these governance structures in the initial proposal demonstrated institutional buy-in and strategic support from the project's inception.
 This undoubtedly contributed both to the success of the OSPO proposal and our OSPO's subsequent effectiveness, as the office launched with built-in capacity through these established advisory relationships.

 # Known Instances
+* [GW Open Source Program Office](https://ospo.gwu.edu/), The George Washington University

-[UW-Madison Open Source Program Office](https://ospo.wisc.edu/), Data Science Institute, University of Wisconsin-Madison
+* [UW-Madison Open Source Program Office](https://ospo.wisc.edu/), Data Science Institute, University of Wisconsin-Madison

 # References